damsmcfly/php-i18n-class/README.md

 **Get the translated version of your phrase with getPhrase**
 ```
-// The dot syntax helps you reach the child of your json parent element.
+// The dot syntax helps you reach the JSON child node easily, if needed.
 echo $l->getPhrase('menu.home');        // Get translated phrase from key
 echo $l->ph('menu.home');               // Alias for getPhrase